alexander-the-alright/TLPr/README.md

          p      : propositional

      metaData2 will always contain firstly the gender of the word.
-Second is the plural ending of the word (it is assumed the user enters the singular form of the word).
-Third is the part of a speech.
-This is all that is strictly defined, more varies.
-         m      : Masculine
+Second is the part of a speech.
+This is all that is strictly defined, more varies. m      : Masculine
          f      : Feminine
          n      : Neuter